This post has been updated on October 30, 2023

 - Company email address

-- A credit card number (the free trial period is 3 weeks and up to 100 subscribers)
+- A credit card number (the free trial period is 2 weeks)

 Congratulations, you’ve completed the first step!